GetTerminus/terminus-oss/DEVELOPMENT.md

 ## Releases

-Any code merged to the `master` branch gets published under the `next` tag:
+Any code merged to the `release` branch gets published under the `next` tag:

 ```bash
 $ yarn add @terminus/ui@next